zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-bp.md

 A number of textbooks are devoted to the arts of software testing and maintenance.
 Items that have been documented here do not preclude industry-standard practices.

+Portal development patterns or architectures that are recommended based on customer feedback and usability studies are located in the topic for the blade that is being developed.
+For more information, see [portalfx-blades-best-practices.md](portalfx-blades-best-practices.md).

 <a name="azure-portal-best-practices-best-practices-bulb-productivity-tip"></a>
 ### :bulb: Productivity Tip